Museology

 Anastasia Soulioti, Elisavet Kelidou

-The course concerns the use of design elements and principles in relation to “language”/communication.
-Topics include basic terminology and design rules, as well as an introduction to graphic design, aimed at discovering and understanding visual language.
-Issues such as form and composition, as well as their value in the design process, balance, rhythm, and harmony are examined.
-Also analyzed are the basic principles of color theory and its semiotics, as well as the basic principles of typography and typographic canvas.
-Finally, a first approach to the concept of branding and its role in corporate identity is attempted, laying the foundations for logo design and its adaptation to digital and print media.
+The course is about the use of design elements and principles in relation to “language”/communication.
+Topics include basic terminology and design rules, as well as an introduction to graphic design, which aims to lead to the discovery and understanding of visual language.
+Issues such as form and composition, as well as their value in the design process, balance, rhythm and harmony are examined.
+The basic principles of colour theory and its semiotics are also analyzed, as well as the basic principles of typography and the typographic grid.
+Finally, a first approach to the concept of branding and the role of corporate identity is attempted, and the foundations are laid for logo design and its adaptation to digital and printed media.

 10 ECTS